 – As people move towards focusing on their Privacy, a similar service that offers better privacy can become a strong threat to the company.

-What is the Google and Gmail Business Model?
+What is the Gmail Business Model?

 Gmail is owned by Google as a product to get more customers to use their service.
 Since we can literally say that Google has the internet under their control, they have the resources to scale their products and become visible to the billions of users searching online every day.